 In the early days of recovery, it might feel like having incentives is the key to staying sober and avoiding relapse.
 However, according to a 2017 study, relying on incentives or rewards only produces short-term success and can actually increase the likelihood of relapse over an extended period of time.

-First, it's important to note that experiences in recovery will differ.
+It's important to note that experiences in recovery will differ.
 Treatment aids that one person finds effective may not work for the next, and vice versa.
 But regardless of what works best for you, remember the true benefits that lie in the lasting reward of long-term recovery.

 With that in mind, you can go beyond material rewards and focus on these 5 powerful reinforcements to keep you going all the way.

-1. Living in the “Now”
+1. Living in the “Now” for Long Term Recovery

 4. Making Milestones to Stay on the Recovery Path

 The greatest reward you will experience in recovery is the life transformation that comes with it.
 Whether large or small, life changes are to be celebrated.
-It could be something like becoming more reliable, showing up to family events, or maintaining steady employment.
+It could be becoming more reliable, showing up to family events, or maintaining steady employment.
 Keep a gratitude journal that logs these positive experiences and start viewing them as the ultimate rewards to your commitment to staying sober.

 Having a group of friends or support network is incredibly rewarding.
-When you hit a milestone – like 6 months, 1 year or 5 years sober – get your group of friends together and plan a little celebration.
+When you hit a milestone – like 6 months, 1 year, or 5 years sober – get your group of friends together and plan a little celebration.
 It doesn't have to be fancy; it can be as simple as a picnic outside, enjoying the company of one another.
 Surrounding yourself with positive community and friendship is a lasting benefit of recovery – so enjoy it!

-Incentives may work on occasion, but try not to make them the only foundation to your recovery.
+Incentives may work on occasion, but try not to make them the only foundation for your recovery.
 By focusing on non-material rewards, you're setting yourself up for sustained success and true fulfillment in your new, sober life.
 True recovery is a reward in itself.